The health benefits of eucalyptus

 Leaves are steam distilled to extract the oil, which is a colorless liquid with a strong, sweet, woody scent.
 It contains 1,8-cineole, also known as eucalyptol.

-Health benefits of eucalyptus
+Health benefits and uses of eucalyptus

 Eucalyptus is believed to have a number of medicinal properties, although not all of them have been confirmed by research.
 Below we outline some of its potential health benefits.